AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/msm.md

    ![Day CQ WCM Language Manager](assets/msm-language-manager.png)

-## Configuring MSM Locks on Page Properties (Touch-Enabled UI) {#configuring-msm-locks-on-page-properties-touch-enabled-ui}
+## Configuring MSM Locks on Page Properties {#configuring-msm-locks-on-page-properties}

 When creating a custom page property you may need to consider whether the new property should be eligible for roll out to any live copies.